Eruant/eruant.github.io/_posts/2014-05-01-ludum-dare-29-post-mortem.md

 ## Conclusions

 At the end of the day I got out of the weekend what I wanted.
 I've got another game under my belt, and I felt like I've learnt a little more about game development.
 That's the main reason why I enter [Ludum Dare][ludum].
 Now I will challenge you all to do the same.
+Entering [Ludum Dare][ludum] is one of the best ways to improve your code quickly.

 Voting lasts for another few weeks, lets hope I get a good ranking.